 v.
-10-13: 10 And he began to implore Him earnestly not to send them out of the country.
-11 Now there was a large herd of swine feeding nearby on the mountain.
-12 The demons implored Him, saying, "Send us into the swine so that we may enter them."
-13 Jesus gave them permission.
-And coming out, the unclean spirits entered the swine; and the herd rushed down the steep bank into the sea, about two thousand of them; and they were drowned in the sea.
+10-13: And he begged Him earnestly not to send them out of the region.
+Now there was a large herd of pigs feeding nearby on the mountain.
+And the demons begged Him, saying, "Send us into the pigs so that we may enter them."
+Jesus gave them permission.
+And coming out, the unclean spirits entered the pigs; and the herd rushed down the steep bank into the sea, about two thousand of them; and they were drowned in the sea.

-Please note the references on the number of demons in verses 10, 12 and 13: them, the demons, the unclean spirits.
+Please note the references on the number of demons in verses 10, 12 and 13.
+They are now: them, the demons, the unclean spirits.
 They are all plural.
-Jesus was dealing with multiple demons in one man.
+Jesus was dealing with the multiple demons in one man.
 Commanded by Jesus to come out of the man, they had no other choice but to obey.
-But they don't just disappear into the air.
-In other words, they needed the hosts of body where they could enter and dwell, so, they implored for Jesus' permission to go into the swine.
-When Jesus gave them permission, out of the man and into the swine they went, and the herd rushed down the steep bank into the sea and were drowned in the sea.
+But they didn't just disappear into the air.
+In other words, they needed the host(s) of body, either animals or people, where they could enter and dwell, so, they implored for Jesus' permission to go into the swine.
+When Jesus gave them the permission, out of the man and into the swine they went, and the whole herd, two thousand of them, rushed down the steep bank into the sea and were drowned.
 Quite a happening!